jadahlke/hlmer/README.md

 devtools::install_github("jadahlke/hlmer")

-With hlmer installed you can load the library:
+With hlmer installed, you can load the library:

 library(hlmer)